+▶ Select the soft key for projection in three planes.

+▶ Shift the soft-key row until the soft key for the functions for shifting the sectional plane appears.

-- ▶ Select the soft key for projection in three planes. - Shift the soft-key row and select the soft key for sectional planes. - ▶ The TNC then displays the following soft keys:
+Select the functions for shifting the sectional plane.
+The TNC offers the following soft keys:

+Function Soft keys Shift the vertical sectional plane to the right or left Shift the vertical sectional plane forward or backward Shift the horizontal sectional plane upwards or downwards